Błędów Desert: Military use

 The Błędów Desert became a regular training ground only in the interwar years of the 20th century, however, it had episodically been used by the military even earlier.
 On November 15, 1914 soldiers of the 4th Battalion of the Polish Legions practiced here just before marching to Krzywopłoty, where they fought a famous battle with Russian troops.

 In the interwar period, the Polish Air Force regularly practiced in the Błędów Desert.
 Flights over the sandy training ground were performed by squadrons of fighters and bombers from the 2nd Aviation Regiment from Krakow.
 The exercises mostly consisted of firing shots at ground targets - targets and mock-up aircraft.

 In June 1939, there was a serious accident with a PZL 23 Karaś aircraft, whose three-person crew was killed.

 During World War II, testing of aerial weapons took place on the desert.
-The weapons, originating from the German training ground "Schendek" (Zendek), built near Pyrzowice, with a station "Udetfeld" experimental station, comparable in importance to the famous Penemünde.
+The weapons, originating from the German training ground "Schendek" (Zendek), built near Pyrzowice, with a station "Udetfeld" experimental station, comparable in importance to the famous Peenemünde.
 It is also likely that tests of rocket weapons (V1 or V2), launched from the "Schendek" training ground.
 It is supposed to be confirmed by an AK intelligence report stating that five-ton missiles were delivered to "Udetfeld" rockets in March 1944.
 After World War II, the Błędów Desert again becomes a training ground for the Polish aviation and ground troops.
 Wrecked tanks and demobilized cannons were set up as targets for shelling, conducted from aircraft.
 Exercises were carried out on both parts of the desert - northern and southern.

 Currently, paratroopers from the 6th Airborne Brigade in Krakow regularly train in the desert, holding exercises in landing and sham actions only in the northern part of the Błędów Desert, from the Chechło side (the boundaries of the military area, subject to a ban on entry, are indicated by appropriate signs in the area).
 Periodically, international military exercises also take place here.
 In 1999, NATO maneuvers were held here as part of Cooperative Bear '99, with the participation of aviation and medical services.
-In September 2016, American C-17 Globemaster were seen over the desert during aerial manouvers.
+In September 2016, American C-17 Globemaster were seen over the desert during aerial maneuvers.
 Maneuvers using the C-17 were also held in July 2021.
 Some of the planned exercises are reported the website of the 6th Airborne Brigade named after Brig.
 Gen. Stanislaw Sosabowski in Krakow.